 Published by ICBC in Goiânia, 2010, "Memórias: boiadeiros do cerrado" – Memories: Cerrado’s Herdsmen –brings together more than 40 photographs and illustrations, a map of the herd routes in the twentieth century, as well as interviews with herdsmen long-established in the backlands of Goiás.
 Copies still available to order now!

-"Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs, expected publication in 2020.
+Expected publication by LL in 2020, "Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs in 96 pages, all about the threat of the corona virus pandemic and its consequences in the daily life of the author.

 “Águas de um Cerrado particular” - Waters from a Particular Cerrado – highlights both graphically and textually the importance of the biome’s water sources which supply most of the major Brazilian drainage basins.
 With the support of Mineiros City Hall Council in Goiás, the book is currently pending publication.